luciopaiva/props-diff/README.md

 # props-diff

-Compares two files containing properties and shows an HTML summary of the comparison.
+Compares two TSV files containing properties and shows an HTML summary of the comparison, highligthing fields that differ and that are also missing.

 Assumptions: